msi-ris/Tutorials/rnaseq_cmd.md

 4. Trim bases with a windowed quality trimming model, removing parts of the read until it passes a threshold.
 We set the window size to 4 bases and require that the mean quality of those bases in the window to be at least 15.
-5. After all adatper and quality trimming, remove reads that are shorter than 18 bases.
+5. After all adapter and quality trimming, remove reads that are shorter than 18 bases.

 It is possible to override these options by supplying the `--trimmomatic-opts=" ... "` option to the `churp.py bulk_rnaseq` call.
-Pleas note that any options you supply will **totally override** the defaults t at we set.
-If you want to only change one of our options, then you

- ust specify the entire options string with your desired change inserted.
+Pleas note that any options you supply will **totally override** the defaults that we set.
+If you want to only change one of our options, then you must specify the entire options string with your desired change inserted.
 Please also note that if you supply alternative options to Trimmomatic, then the onus is on you to ensure that they are valid and produce the desired output.
 We cannot guarantee that any combination of options outside of our defaults will